What Is Anomaly Detection?

 Why Do You Need Anomaly Detection?

-As an asset manager, engineer, or operations manager you may not always be aware of what is going on.
+As an In oil and gas, a reservoir, a well, an oil and gas platform, or other production operation.
+More manager, engineer, or operations manager you may not always be aware of what is going on.
 You certainly want to know when things are not operating normally.

 Abnormal conditions most always precede a problem, so you can catch problems *before* they occur.
 Make corrections during office hours, on your schedule, instead of after a 3 AM phone call.